markxbrooks/JDXI-Editor/README.md

 ## 🧩 Coming Soon

-- Drum Part Editor 🥁
-- Pattern Sequencer (if feasible)
+- Pattern Sequencer (one measure is implemented)

 ---